US Government Won’t Have Any Take Equity Stake In TikTok’s New American Entity: Report

 The U.S. government will reportedly hold no equity stake, or ‘golden share,’ in the new entity that will oversee TikTok’s operations in the country.

-The official also stated that, under the proposed structure, U.S. citizens are expected to occupy six of the seven board seats, adding that he full roster of investors has not yet been finalized.
+The official stated that, under the proposed structure, U.S. citizens are expected to occupy six of the seven board seats, adding that the full roster of investors has not yet been finalized.
+They also did not disclose the final valuation, describing it only as “many billions of dollars.”

 Read also: Strive To Merge With Semler Scientific, Boosts Bitcoin Holdings To Nearly 11,000 BTC